Diegoalesco95/DIegoalesco95/README.md

 I am  frontend developer with experience in React and with a great passion for learning every day.
 Also I have some experience programming backend.
 I like challenges, animations and creating amazing dynamic UIs.
 Determined and goal-oriented, very good at working and collaborating with people

-- 🌱 I’m currently learning Angular .
+- 🌱 I’m currently learning Angular and Vue.
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I have a degree in petroleum engineering;
-- 📫 How to reach me: Diegoalesco95@hotmail.com;

 ## 📌 Languages and Tools